• Mentoring

 • Personal matters that impact the mentoring relationship or business – the individual may not feel comfortable discussing the details with the mentoring partner.

 • Conflict or hostility in mentoring discussions – this could be the result of style or personality differences.
-Rather than simply letting the mentoring relationship lapse, contact Futurpreneur Canada and recommend a mentor re-match.
+Rather than simply letting the mentoring relationship lapse, contact Futurpreneur and recommend a mentor re-match.

 • Serious problems with the business – Continue to mentor the entrepreneur through the business.
-If, despite your best efforts as a mentor, the business fails, we request that the mentor inform Futurpreneur Canada as the entrepreneur may not notify us.
+If, despite your best efforts as a mentor, the business fails, we request that the mentor inform Futurpreneur as the entrepreneur may not notify us.

-• When faced with an early warning sign: ask questions to confirm, look for ways to help the entrepreneur, preserve your role as a trusted adviser and contact Futurpreneur Canada if appropriate.
+• When faced with an early warning sign: ask questions to confirm, look for ways to help the entrepreneur, preserve your role as a trusted adviser and contact Futurpreneur if appropriate.

 Early Warning Signs – Key Learning Points